rwth-irt/lbrmed-ros/lbrmed_hw_fri/README.md

 ## Acknowledgment
 Based on [lbr_fri_ros2_stack](https://github.com/KCL-BMEIS/lbr_fri_ros2_stack/tree/noetic) which has a noetic branch.

-# Setup
-For the internal irt setup take a look at the [gitlab wiki](https://git-ce.rwth-aachen.de/g-med-irt-robotik/lbrmed-stack/-/wikis/Robot%20Hardware%20Usage) and the [irt wiki](https://wiki.irt.rwth-aachen.de/wiki/KUKA_LBR).

 ## Setup the Controller
 The controller (Sunrise Cabinet) receives commands from the ROS machine via the FRI.
 Therefore, the server application has to be pushed onto the Sunrise Cabinet.
 - Connect an ethernet cable to port X66 on the Sunrise Cabinet